LaSalleSoftware/ls-adminbackend-app/INSTALLATION.md

 #### Run lslibrary:lasalleinstalladminapp

-SSH into your cloud server.
+Return to your app's root folder on your cloud server instance.

 Run my custom installation artisan command for my admin app only: